ku-dmlab/NBDI/README.md

-# Learning variable-length skills through Novelty-Based Decision Point identification
+# NBDI: A Simple and Efficient Termination Condition for Skill Extraction from Demonstration

-This is the PyTorch implementation of the paper "**Learning variable-length skills through Novelty-Based Decision Point identification**".
+This is the PyTorch implementation of the paper "**NBDI: A Simple and Efficient Termination Condition for Skill Extraction from Demonstration**".
 This provides NBDI algorithm working in `kitchen` environment.

 ## Requirements